Princess Zelda: Television series

 A set of The Legend of Zelda cartoons aired from 1989 to 1990 as a part of DiC's The Super Mario Bros.
 Super Show.
-It was loosely based on the original game and centres on Link, Zelda, Ganon and a fairy named Spryte, and also features Zelda's father, King Harkinian.
+It was loosely based on the original game and centers on Link, Zelda, Ganon and a fairy named Spryte, and also features Zelda's father, King Harkinian.
 Thirteen episodes were produced before the cancellation of The Super Mario Bros.
 Super Show.
 Although Zelda is sometimes captured by Ganon, she is depicted as a smart, resourceful character.
 The series also emphasises a romantic relationship between Link and Zelda, in which Link is always begging Zelda for a kiss.
 Zelda was voiced by Cyndy Preston in the TV series.
 Writer Phil Harnage thought that Zelda's characterisation was ahead of its time and a role model for girls.
 He said that rather than being a Disney Princess, Zelda was an "action hero in her own right".
 Preston said that she portrayed Zelda as an independent woman: "She didn't need a hero to save her, and that was so cool".
 Zelda and Link also appear in season 2 of Captain N: The Game Master.

-Film

-Zelda is set to be portrayed by Bo Bragason in the live-action film.